University of Penn pledges $100 million to School District of Philadelphia

 “This historic commitment by the University and Penn Medicine will help support a most critical and immediate need that will benefit generations of Philadelphia students, their teachers, and school staff.”

+“Penn has been a great partner of the district for many years and over the years, they’ve always asked what they can do to be helpful,” Lewis said.
+“This particular initiative will allow for us to be very strategic in how we can address the capital projects for the district.

+“The money will be specifically for environmental work, which will free up other money that we have to do other capital improvement work in addition to the asbestos and the lead work,” she added.
+“This gift will help free up some of the thinking that we’ve had in terms of how to get our buildings to be quality 21st-century educational environments for our students.”

-The District currently has an estimated $4.5 billion in unmet capital needs.
-Since 2018, the District has fully stabilized lead paint in 54 elementary schools, completed work to certify an additional 25 schools as Lead Safe, and invested more than $23 million to complete asbestos-related projects.
+The district has an estimated $4.5 billion in unmet capital needs.
+Since 2018, the district has fully stabilized lead paint in 54 elementary schools, completed work to certify an additional 25 schools as lead-safe, and invested more than $23 million to complete asbestos-related projects.

 “Every student in Philadelphia deserves the dignity of a safe and welcoming school building,” said School Board President Joyce Wilkerson in a written statement.
 “This tremendous gift will not only help us to ensure these safe spaces for every student, it will free us to direct our focus to investing in a new and compelling vision for school facilities.”